Brigitte Gabriel and Gordon Chang - December 9th, Hour 3

 So he wants now to use Syria to basically establish a name for himself.

-This is this is Turkey we're talking about.
+This is Turkey we're talking about.

-This is not some offshoot crazy terrorist organization.
+This is not some offshoot, crazy terrorist organization.

-And what they mean by that, that includes that's the Islamic name of Syria, which not only includes Syria, but also Lebanon, Jordan, and Israel.
+And what they mean by that, that includes, that's the Islamic name of Syria, which not only includes Syria, but also Lebanon, Jordan, and Israel.

 All right, let's go to our busy phones.

-Uh he's gotten more radicalized every single year he's been in power And you know, praising the efforts of of people in quote Palestine uh and Gaza and Lebanon, those that have been at war with Israel and talking about the end of Western civilization and how you know this this new divine Islamist order would rule the entire world, and he talked about the East versus the West.
+He's gotten more radicalized every single year he's been in power and praising the efforts of people in, quote, Palestine and Gaza and Lebanon, those that have been at war with Israel and talking about the end of Western civilization and how this new divine Islamist order would rule the entire world.

 And then I'm like, why is Turkey still a member state of NATO?